Nisha-Nathan/ASA-portfolio-template/README.md

 4. Run `npm run docs:dev` to start the development server.
 You should see a message with the `localhost` path where it is deployed; check it to make sure you can see your site.
    ![Sample site](assets/images/sample-site.png)
 5. Customize your site by searching for and editing all of the `TODO` items in the `docs/index.md` and `docs/.vitepress/config.mts` files.
 6. In the `docs/.vitepress/config.mts` file, add your base path which is based on the repository's name.
-For example, if my repo is named `portfolio-adamjanicki2`, then I would add the following line to the config: `base: "/portfolio-adamjanicki2/"` (make sure to have both opening and closing slashes).
+For example, if my repo is named `portfolio-dhua`, then I would add the following line to the config: `base: "/portfolio-dhua/"` (make sure to have both opening and closing slashes).
    ![Base path example](assets/images/base-url.png)
 7. Go to the settings tab in your repo, and scroll down to the **Pages** section on the left sidebar.
 Then, under the **Source** dropdown, click **Github Actions**.
    ![Actions config](assets/images/gh-actions.png)
 8. Add and commit all your files, then push to the `main` branch.
-You should see your site at `https://61040-fa23.github.io/<your-repo-name>`, e.g. [https://61040-fa23.github.io/portfolio-adamjanicki2](https://61040-fa23.github.io/portfolio-adamjanicki2) _(It's possible that you're site might initially load with no CSS applied.
+You should see your site at `https://61040-fa24.github.io/<your-repo-name>`, e.g. [https://61040-fa24.github.io/portfolio-dhua](https://61040-fa24.github.io/portfolio-dhua) _(It's possible that you're site might initially load with no CSS applied.
 If this happens, just give it a few minutes then refresh the page.)_

 If you have trouble with any of these steps, check through the guide to make sure you didn't skip any steps, and then check Discourse or attend studio hours so a TA can help you out :smile: